Homemade Fertilizer Tea from Plants, Weeds, and Grass

 Subhead

-Feed Your Garden With This Organic Fertilizer Tea—for Free!
+Feed Your Garden With This Organic Liquid Fertilizer Tea—for Free!

 Print Friendly and PDF

-Feed your plants—with your own plants!
-Using your own garden weeds and grass, you can make homemade fertilizer tea that’s 100% organic!
-It’s a great boost for your plants in midsummer when they run low on soil fertility.
+Feed your plants—with other plants!
+It may sound strange, but you can use your own weeds and grass to make homemade fertilizer tea that’s 100% organic.
+It’s a great boost for your plants in midsummer when soil fertility is running low.
 Here’s how to make fertilizer tea at home.

 Yes, garden plants appreciate a spot of tea now and then, too—just like I do—as a pick-me-up.
 No expensive Earl Grey or Darjeeling for them, though.
 Instead, I make a free fertilizer tea from plants, weeds, and grasses that I find on my property.